 For embedded systems, the power is consumed mainly by the processor, memory, I/O interfaces and underlying circuits.
-While the power consumption is dominated by dynamic power dissipation, which is quadratically related to supply voltage and linearly related to frequency [Burd and Brodersen 1995], the static leakage power is ever-increasing and cannot be ignored, especially with the scaled feature size and increased levels of integration [Jejurikar et al. 2004; Sinha and Chandrakasan 2001].
-To incorporate all the power consuming components in an embedded system while keeping the power model simple, the power consumption in a system is divided into two major components: static power and active power [Zhu et al. 2004].
+While the power consumption is dominated by dynamic power dissipation, which is quadratically related to supply voltage and linearly related to frequency [4], the static leakage power is ever-increasing and cannot be ignored, especially with the scaled feature size and increased levels of integration [17, 32].
+To incorporate all the power consuming components in an embedded system while keeping the power model simple, the power consumption in a system is divided into two major components: static power and active power [41, 43].